 Future research might use larger cohort data to understand the importance of each respective pollutant in a single model.
+Other mixture model methods, such as Bayesian Kernel Machine Regression (BKMR)88 or Weighted Quantile Sum (WQS) Regression,89 might be useful in further exploring the robustness of joint associations in a different framework, though neither were appropriate for particular research question, as BKMR is not appropriate for case-control studies, and WQS is a frequentist method, whereas we wanted to take into account the variance-covariance structure of the traffic-related pollutants.
 The timing of exposure will also be an important study route.
 ALS is projected to increase in prevalence over the next few decades all over the world.4 Understanding ALS pathogenesis and identifying modifiable risk factors is critical for preventive action.

 References